 California Architecture Awards

-At the Millennium Biltmore Hotel in Los Angeles in June, the American Institute of Architects, California Council (AIACC) handed out its annual citations to architects and allied professionals.
+At the Millennium Biltmore Hotel in Los Angeles in June, the American Institute of Architects, California Council (AIACC) handed out its annual kudos to architects and allied professionals.

 The AIACC also took the opportunity to present its 25-Year Award to the Bailey House in Los Angeles by Pierre Koenig, FAIA.
 This honor recognizes a California project, at leaset 25 years old, that has "retained its central form and character, with the architectural integrity of the project intact."